barakbbn/WpfMart/README.md

 either set `NullValue` property to a desired value to return when converting a null value,
 or set IsNullable to true and by that, NullValue property will have its default value of null.
 (which is same as setting NullValue property to {x:Null}. )
 > if none of the above properties are set, null is not converted and compared to `CompareTo` property.
+> Consider using the Binding's TargetNullValue instead.
 ### Chaining converters
 When used as markup-extension it's possible to chain another converter to convert from.
 using the `FromConverter` property as follow: